nus-cs2103-AY2122S1/ip/docs/README.md

 `````

 ### View schedule: `schedule`
-sorts tasks that are on a given date.
+sorts tasks chronologically that are on a given date.

 Format:

 `schedule {date of schedule in the format: Year-Month-Day}`

-Example:
+Example or `schedule` command:

 `schedule 2021-01-01`